luk036/luk036.github.io/proglang/py2cpp.md

 -   Python could be 10X slower than C++.
 -   C++ is a strong type-checking language.
 -   Modern C++ has become more Pythonic today.
--   Moderm C++ is even faster than C.
+-   Modern C++ is even faster than C.
 -   Strategy: Python first, C++ follow.

 ---